← All diseases

 🛡Test before gatherings with vulnerable individuals

-⚕️Contact your provider promptly if symptoms develop — antivirals are available
+⚕️Contact your provider promptly if symptoms develop — antivirals are available and most effective early

 Vaccine information